 Water System Usage

 One of the more topical issues regarding Legionella in commercial office buildings is water system usage.
-These types of buildings have experienced different levels of use since COVID-19, ranging from complete shutdown to reduced staffing levels.
+These types of buildings have experienced different levels of use since COVID-19, ranging from complete shutdown to reduced staffing levels and hybrid working styles.
 This impacts the water system as less water is being used daily, thus creating reduced flow, stagnation, and possible biofilm problems.
 The Legionella Control Association has reported that lockdowns have increased the rate of positive Legionella sample results.
 So, if your building has seen a different level of use, has the Legionella risk assessment been reviewed?
 Has the amount of stored water been assessed?
 Have different control measures been implemented?

-Other considerations
+Other Considerations

 Scalding – Has a scalding risk assessment been carried out?
 Unnecessary installations of thermostatic mixing valves (TMV’s), especially in staff areas, can increase the risk of Legionella colonisation due to their complexity and maintenance requirements.
 The scalding protection should be applicable to the risk.